 Chimera Investment Corporation ("Company") was organized in Maryland on June 1, 2007.
 The Company commenced operations on November 21, 2007 when it completed its initial public offering.
 The Company has elected to be taxed as a real estate investment trust ("REIT"), under the Internal Revenue Code of 1986, as amended.
 As long as the Company qualifies as a REIT, the Company will generally not be subject to U.S. federal or state corporate taxes on its income to the extent that the Company distributes at least 90% of its taxable net income to its stockholders.
-In July 2008, the Company formed Chimera Securities Holdings, LLC, a wholly-owned subsidiary.
-In June 2009, the Company formed Chimera Asset Holding LLC and Chimera Holding, LLC, both wholly-owned subsidiaries.
-In January 2010, the Company formed Chimera Special Holding, LLC which is a wholly-owned subsidiary of Chimera Asset Holding, LLC, Chimera Securities Holdings LLC, Chimera Asset Holding, LLC, Chimera Holding, LLC, and Chimera Special Holding, LLC are qualified REIT subsidiaries.
-Annaly Capital Management, Inc. ("Annaly") owns approximately 6.7% of the Company's common shares.
+In July 2008, the Company formed Chimera Asset Holding LLC and Chimera Holding LLC, both wholly-owned subsidiaries.
+In January 2010, the Company formed Chimera Asset Holding LLC, as wholly-owned subsidiary of Chimera Holding LLC.
+Chimera Securities Holdings, LLC, Chimera Asset Holding LLC, Chimera Holding LLC, and Chimera Holding LLC are qualified REIT subsidiaries.
+Annaly Capital Management, Inc. ("Annaly") owns approximately 5.1% of the Company's common shares.
 The Company is managed by Fixed Income Discount Advisory Company ("FIDAC"), an investment advisor registered with the Securities and Exchange Commission ("SEC").
 FIDAC is a wholly-owned subsidiary of Annaly.